AdityaRajSingh007/sos_app/build_instructions/prototype_2.md

 **To the Developer:**

-The following document details the requirements for Prototype 2 of our emergency alert application.
-We have successfully completed a Proof of Concept (PoC) for the critical alert mechanism.
+The following document details the requirements for Prototype 2 of our emergency alert application.We have successfully completed a Proof of Concept (PoC) for the critical alert mechanism.
 The goal of this prototype is to build the foundational backend, user data model, and the user-facing registration/login flow.

 This prototype will connect our Flutter application to a live Firebase backend, allowing users to create accounts and have their data stored securely and reliably.